… or in an individual meeting at your place, or at our lab in Brugg.

 “I consider navigating all my hips in the future.”

 This summarizes the experience of the 4 hour wet lab session at AMTS Academy for Medical Training and Simulation in Muttenz, Switzerland together with our medical partners PD Dr. Karl-Heinz Widmer (Orthopädie Kantonsspital Schaffhausen) and Prof. Dr. Henrik Schroeder-Boersch (HELIOS Aukamm-Klinik, Wiesbaden).
-The navigation with the new miniaturized Naviswiss system was effortless and the measurement results immediate.
+The goal of the wet-lab was to verify the navigation technology and the instruments under real-life conditions.

-No line of sight issues occurred (unlike conventional navigation systems which have a large equipment tower standing outside the sterile area and therefore need free view on the patient – but usually someone is standing in the way).
+No line of sight issues occurred (unlike conventional navigation systems which have a large equipment tower standing outside the sterile area and therefore need free view on the patient – but usually someone or something is standing in the way).

+All instruments worked well.
+Small optimizations will be implemented before obtaining the CE approval early 2017.
 The patented NAVItags worked very well and supported the minimally invasive direct anterior and antero-lateral approaches.
-No problems with visibility or cleaning occurred during surgery.
+No problems with visibility or cleaning occurred during any of the two surgeries.

 Now we have it all together: engineering, medical partners, management, finance and – finally – marketing and sales.